ceph/ceph/doc/mgr/prometheus.rst

     The ``scrape_interval`` of this module should always be set to match Prometheus' scrape interval to work properly and not cause any issues.

-The Prometheus manager module is, by default, configured with a scrape interval of 15 seconds.
 The scrape interval in the module is used for caching purposes and to determine when a cache is stale.

 It is not recommended to use a scrape interval below 10 seconds.
 It is